vasilhsfoto/test/ReadMe.txt

 Assume that the program was started with -Xmx256M and that each string has on average 8 characters.

 Since we load the content of the small file into the Heap; we are limited by the Heap size allocated in the running VM.
-If each word has on average 8 characters (16 Bytes) and the Max available Heap is 256 x 1024 x 1024 = 268,435,456 Bytes, we could theoretically load in memory a file with an average of 16,777,216 words
+If each word has on average of 8 characters (16 Bytes) and the Max available Heap is 256 x 1024 x 1024 = 268,435,456 Bytes, we could theoretically load in memory a file with an average of 16,777,216 words

 2. What would you do to increase this limit ?

 Although now we improved the memory footprint of the program storing char[] arrays rather than String objects, the algorithm apparently is not scalable.
+To increate the limit I would increase the max allocated Heap size of JVM.

 3. Is your program efficient ?